awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-concepts.md

 ## Administrator and target accounts<a name="stacksets-concepts-accts"></a>

 An *administrator account* is the AWS account in which you create stack sets\.
+For stack sets with service\-managed permissions, the administrator account is either the organization's management account or a delegated administrator account\.
 A stack set is managed by signing in to the AWS administrator account in which it was created\.
 A *target account* is the account into which you create, update, or delete one or more stacks in your stack set\.
 Before you can use a stack set to create stacks in a target account, you must set up a trust relationship between the administrator and target accounts\.

 ## Stack sets<a name="stacksets-concepts-stackset"></a>